-41. ADB TA consultant team visited the Bangabandhu Sheikh Mujib Medical University (BSMMU) on 05 July 2020 and Shaheed Suhrawardy Medical College Hospital on 07 July 2020 in order for the successful planning of infrastructures development.
+41. During the reporting period (July to December 2020), ADB TA consultant team visited the Bangabandhu Sheikh Mujib Medical University (BSMMU) on 05 July 2020 and Shaheed Suhrawardy Medical College Hospital on 07 July 2020 in order for the successful planning of infrastructures development.
 The picture of the visit is given in Annex II of the report.